Relativity of quantum states in entanglement swapping: Violation of Bell's inequality with no entanglement: Scenario 1: Entanglement swapping

-(see Supplementary Material).
+for $ n,m \in \{0,1 \} $ respectively.
+This a group of four measurements --- only one of which is performed for a particular run of the experiment.
+The results of the verification measurement are used to compute the CHSH quantity for a general state $\ket{\psi_{ij}}$, which can be written (see Appendix)

 Each state observes a positive maximal Bell violation and the average is also a maximal Bell violation.
+We note that none of the verification data that is taken is thrown away --- in this sense no post-selection is performed.
+The data is however conditionally processed according to the appropriate CHSH quantity (\ref{CHSH}) for the the Bell state $\ket{\Psi_{ij}}$ in question.

-\paragraph*{Rob's frame with $x$-boosts}
+\subsection{Rob's frame with $x$-boosts}

 Now consider the moving frame of Rob, who is moving in the $-x$ direction.
-Because the two measurements are space-like separated, Rob observes that the verification measurement occurs before the Bell measurement [Fig. \ref{fig1}(b)].
+Due to the Bell measurement and the verification measurements being space-like separated, Rob observes that the latter occurs before the former [Fig. \ref{fig1}(b)].
 Starting from (\ref{init_state}), the verification measurement yields

 Substituting this into (\ref{CHSH}) of course gives $S= 0$, which does not violate the Bell inequality, as expected for a product state between $ A $ and $ B $.

 The state collapses in the basis of the verifying measurements (\ref{verifying}).
 For measurement settings $n,m \in \{0,1\}$ and measurement outcomes $l_A,l_B \in \{0,1\}$, the state after the measurement is